-Journalists have discovered that The Bird-Man’s resume has been falsified.
-Both Smeets’s professional experience and education have been fabricated.
+Journalists discovered that The Bird-Man’s resume was falsified, identifying both Smeets’s professional experience and education were fabricated.
 Smeets stated he attended Coventry University, but there is no record of him in the university’s system.
-Further, Smeets claimed he worked for Philips Design.
-Again, there was no record of his employment there.
+Further, Smeets claimed he worked for Philips Design, and again, there was no record of his employment there.

 Now we get to the exciting part, what this means for risk managers and human resource departments, and the importance of the two working together.
 Recruiters and hiring manager sift through hundreds sometime thousands of candidates in the hiring process.
 Because of the volume of data and often limited timeline, the opportunity for a falsified resume making its way into the potential candidates "pile" of resumes is often unavoidable, unless the process is sound.
 This initial research step could be considered the most important, as once a candidate is in the potentials, the interviews follow and it is highly unlikely that an interviewer will spend the time to research the data presented.

 According to Hire Right, a firm that specializes in employee background checks: